-An agnostic version of a Medieval morality drama, the brooding new play "The Man From Nebraska" purports to be a drama about a middle-aged Nebraska insurance agent’s sudden loss of his lifelong religious faith.
-The huge premiere Steppenwolf production is such an impressive endeavor that it covers up many of the play’s sins.
+An agnostic version of a Medieval morality drama fused with elements of both “About Schmidt” and David Mamet’s “Edmund,” the brooding new play from Chi scribe Tracy Letts purports to be a drama about a middle-aged Nebraska insurance agent’s sudden loss of his lifelong religious faith.
+Yet as his protagonist’s reverse pilgrim’s progress unspools, Letts has strikingly little to say about spiritual matters.
+This is a play about the quotidian agonies of the dull white-collar, Midwestern, married life.
+Thanks to a stellar performance from Rick Snyder as the titular loser, the huge premiere Steppenwolf production is such an expansive and generally impressive endeavor that it covers up many of the play’s original sins.